-Stock Atlantic salmon (sal-nea_SA)
+Stock Atlantic salmon

-Working Group on North Atlantic Salmon
+Working Group Working Group on North Atlantic Salmon (WGNAS)

-(WGNAS)

-Date 28 March 2014.
-Updated: March 2015; April 2016.
+Created: 28 March 2014

+Authors:

+Last updated: April 2017

+Last updated by:

-1 General
+1. General

-1.1 Stock definition
+1.1.
+Stock definition

-1.1.1 Background
+1.1.1.
+Background

 Atlantic salmon, Salmo salar L., have a wide range of life-history strategies.
 Most forms are anadromous, however, with a juvenile phase in freshwater followed by a period at sea feeding and growing, during which the fish undergo extensive migrations in the open ocean, before they migrate back to freshwater to breed.
 Most Atlantic salmon return to their river of origin to spawn.
 This precise homing behaviour has resulted in groups of fish originating in different rivers or tributaries becoming genetically distinct as they adapt to the particular conditions that they face in their home river and along their migration routes.
 As a result, fish from one river or tributary can differ from fish originating in other rivers/ tributaries which have become adapted to a different set of conditions.
 These subgroups comprise genetically distinct 'populations' and these are regarded as the basic biological units of the Atlantic salmon species.